Schub-cloud/john-carlos-k8s-challenge/README.md

 `terraform init`

-`terraform plan -var-file="env/default.tfvars"`
+`terraform plan"`

-`terraform apply -var-file="env/default.tfvars"`
+`terraform apply"`

 Default namespace name is: go-check-pods-ns.
-This can be overriden in env/default.tfvars

 Option B: Create namespace via helm install command (--create-namespace) - Known caveat is that namespace will not be removed and tracked when uninstalling helm deployments in new namespaces(helm uninstall)